Common Small Business Tax Deductions

 The cost of food and beverages during or at an entertainment activity or event must be purchased or documented separately

-Supplies that you need to run your business including:
+Supplies that you need to run your business include:

 Office supplies such as pens, paper, ink, scissors, etc.